tduretz/FCFV_Geodynamics.jl/README.md

 ## Step 0.1: Creating a triangular mesh with Triangle via TriangleMesh.

+The [Traingle](https://www.cs.cmu.edu/~quake/triangle.html) mesh generator is accessible through several packages.
+It is not clear which one should be used (?).
+Here, I've chosen to use [TriangleMesh](https://github.com/konsim83/TriangleMesh.jl) which allows to parse in command line arguments of the original Triangle.

 ## Step 0.2: Computation of a field on the triangles.

 Some interesting timings:
-Computation of the field on the triangles on a low resolution mesh (max triangle area 0.01) using either a vectorized loop (@avx - LoopVectorization package) or standard vectorisation.
+Computation of the field on the triangles on a low resolution mesh (max triangle area 0.01) using either a vectorized loop (@avx - [LoopVectorization package](https://github.com/JuliaSIMD/LoopVectorization.jl)) or standard vectorisation.

 Looped, 4 times:<br/>
   0.000015 seconds<br/>